mjwhodur/thegleamprogramminglanguage/book/src/md/en/chapters/editors_supporting_gleam.md

 ## Free and open source

+### Emacs
+- Requires Gleam extension.
+Can be installed from MELPA.

 ### VS Code
 - Requires Gleam extension.
 It can be downladed from Visual Studio Code Marketplace.